Ram pickup: Second generation (1994; BR/BE)

-Dodge offered the 2500 series in two different gross-vehicle-weight ratings for the first few years, but this was later dropped.
-The purpose of the difference between the light-duty and heavy-duty 2500 trucks was for the heavy-duty 2500 to take the place of the discontinued one-ton single-rear-wheel trucks.
+Dodge offered the 2500 series in two different GVWRs (7,500 and 8,800 pounds) from 1994 to 1996.
+The heavy-duty 2500 effectively took the place of the discontinued one-ton single-rear-wheel trucks.
 Rear axles for the light-duty 2500 trucks were semi-floating, while the heavy-duty 2500 rear axles were full-floating.
-Light-duty 2500 trucks were not available with the diesel or V10 engines.
+Light-duty 2500 trucks shared the frame with the 1500, were only available in regular cabs in two- or four-wheel drive, and were equipped with either the 5.2L or 5.9L V8 engine.
+All Ram 2500s and 3500s had eight-lug wheels.

+The front axle continued to use an independent coil-sprung double-wishbone suspension on 2WD pickups, but the leaf springs on 4WD models were replaced with coil springs.
+Ram 3500 chassis-cab models now used a solid, coil-sprung front axle and the same frame on 2WD and 4WD models.

 On the inside, special attention was paid to in-cab storage features, with a large glovebox, a center armrest storage area, and extra storage space behind the seat.